ICWallis/fractoolbox/README.md

 There are two libraries used in fractoolbox that do not come standard with the Annaconda build.
 Once you you have installed Annaconda, these libraries may be installed by command-line:

 > $ pip install mplstereonet

 > https://github.com/joferkington/mplstereonet

 Due to compatibility with resent versions of matplotlib, ensure you have mplstereonet version 0.6 or later.

 > $ pip install seaborn

 > https://seaborn.pydata.org/

 When mplstereonet is used after seaborn, there may be an issue with mplstereonet drawing plot elements like the grid.
 If this occurs, use sns.reset_defaults() just prior to building a stereonet with mplstereonet.

-Now you are set up, use the green 'Code' button on this page to download a copy of this git repository.
+Now you're set up, use the green 'Code' button on this page to download a copy of this git repository.
 Unzip and have fun exploring your own fracture data.

 ### License